MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-27/README.md

 ## Dashboard App Instructions
 Ensure that the Shiny and Shinywidgets packages are installed first, then run the following in a command line:
-`shiny run --reload --launch-browser ../scripts/app.py`
+`shiny run --reload --launch-browser ../scripts/app.py` See the app specific readme in the scripts folder for more detailed instructions